Jewish and Israeli Food

 Other Tu BiShvat Foods

 Other commonly eaten Tu BiShvat foods include apples, carob, almonds, other nuts, and dried fruit like apricots and raisins.
-Some may also include honey as a nod to the "Land of Milk and Honey" as Israel is referred to in the Bible.
+Some may also include honey as a nod to the "Land of Milk and Honey" as Israel is referred to in the Bible, as well as wine to make it a truly special occasion.

 For many Jews in the diaspora it is particularly special and important to eat produce from the Holy Land if possible, and they may order wines or gift baskets specially from Israel for an extra-meaningful connection to the Torah and our indigenous Jewish homeland.